mewcs/boxes/README.md

 Ideas
 -----

-* Network capabilities.
+* Networking capabilities.
 	- Allow players to connect to one another.
 	- Standard modules socket and asyncore could be useful/sufficient for the networking functionality.

 * Graphical user interface.
 	- Create a window and render the lines that makes up the various boxes.
 	- Derive user input from the mouse.
-	- pygame module has among other things a simple 2d-renderer.
+	- The pygame module has among other things a simple 2d-renderer.
-	- Qt is another option.
+	- Qt could also be used for rendering.

 * Use the latest stable version of all libraries:
 	- Python 3.3.x